FlashDrag/django-blog/README.md

     ```
     ALLOWED_HOSTS = ['<name of app>.herokuapp.com', '127.0.0.1']
     ```
-- Commit and push the code to Heroku:
+- Commit and push the code to Heroku or **GitHub and deploy from there**:
     ```
     $ git add .
     $ git commit -m "Setup Heroku files for deployment"